 Yep, just one piece of cake. haha!

 So the photos you’re seeing of this cake, were indeed the very last piece of the Cannoli Poke Cake.
 If a poke cake isn’t quite your thing, check out my Cannoli Cake recipe if you haven’t already.
 It’s a cannoli layer cake recipe with 3 layers of cake and a delicious cannoli cake filling.
+Or the cupcake version for these Cannoli Cupcakes.

 This poke cake is a great make-ahead dessert for parties or potlucks.
 A great addition to my Potluck Desserts list.
 Although you can serve this cannoli sheet cake few hours after making, I think it’s much better the next day.
 Letting the cake get a bit soaked with the filling on top is delicious!